 I recently read a novel by Morton Reed called, “Proof of Innocence,” which is a legal suspense thriller.
 It takes place in California, U.S.A.
 In the early 90’s and is about a young boy who is accused of attempting to kill his severely abusive father while his father was in bed sleeping.

-While I found this book to be very enjoyable in various ways, I probably wouldn’t recommend it to anyone as it depicts horrific violence in graphic detail.
+While I found this book to be very entertaining in various ways, I probably wouldn’t recommend it to anyone as it depicts horrific violence in graphic detail.

 Serious domestic violence /abuse, extreme child & spousal abuse, horrific sexual violence.